Postdoctoral Fellow Maëva Millan and Professor Sarah Stewart Johnson Conduct First-of-Its-Kind Research Searching for Organic Molecules on Red Planet

 “I was really excited about these projects and about being the “bridge” between Goddard and Georgetown, so I immediately accepted the offer,” says Millan.
 “I crossed the Atlantic, relocated to the US, and joined Sarah’s lab only a month after my Ph.D. defense.
 Although my initial contract was 3 years, I was so happy and excited about the work that I stayed until now, which is 5 years in January.”

-Millan says that the reason this particular research is so significant is because “it presents the results of the first successful wet chemistry derivatization experiment performed at the surface of another planet.”
+Millan says that the reason this particular research is so significant is that “it presents the results of the first successful wet chemistry derivatization experiment performed at the surface of another planet.”

 In their experiment, Johnson and Millan applied a technique called derivatization.
 Instead of only applying heat to rocks and minerals, the SAM instrument uses chemical liquids in conjunction with pyrolysis to extract organic molecules in a process known as “wet chemistry.”